10 Arby's Secrets You Need to Know

 Arby's sassy Twitter account isn't some intern in a basement.

-Arby's isn't antibiotic free yet.
+Arby's isn't antibiotic-free yet.

 Common illnesses are becoming more difficult to treat because of increased antimicrobial resistance, and the food we eat plays a major role in this phenomenon.
 Most top fast-food chains in the United States continue to sell beef produced with routine antibiotic use, earning them poor grades in the fifth annual Chain Reaction scorecard, according to the National Resources Defense Council.
 Arby's consistently receives an F grade for the lack of transparency around antibiotics in their roast beef.

-Many of the sauces contain secret sugars.
+Many sauces contain secret sugars.

 At Arby's the only thing that comes second to the meats are the sauces.
 But, before you douse your sandwich in a sweet BBQ sauce, take a look at the ingredients list.
 Sauces like Arby-Q and Arby's Sauce list high-fructose corn syrup as the first or second ingredient, many experts believe added sugars are a big contributor to the obesity epidemic in the US.